amanojha33/Cancer_Diagnosis/README.md

-# Cancer_Diagnosis-Classifying clinically actionable genetic mutations
+# Classifying clinically actionable genetic mutations

 A lot has been said during the past several years about how precision medicine and, more concretely, how genetic testing is going to disrupt the way diseases like cancer are treated.